sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

   </GuidSymbol>
 ```

 We are done with the command table.
-We define the rule as an attribute for the package class.
+Define the rule as an attribute for the package class.

 ```csharp
 [PackageRegistration(UseManagedResourcesOnly = true, AllowsBackgroundLoading = true)]